mort65/update-arch/README.md

 # update-arch
-This script check for archlinux news, update archlinux, refresh mirrors...
+This script checks for Arch Linux news, update Arch Linux, refresh mirrors and etc.